Uninstalling the Critical System Protection (SCSP) agent

-What are the steps required to uninstall the SCSP agent on the various platforms that it is supported?
+Steps required to uninstall the Symantec SCSP agent on the various platforms that it is supported

 The prevention (IPS) policy may be configured to block the possibility to uninstall the agent.
 If this is the case, review the policy configuration and/or login with an account with sufficient permissions.

 Please check the Administration Manual for the section "Disabling prevention on an agent computer".